Correcting misinformation on social media with a large language model: Approach

-When the input is a piece of multimodal (textual and visual) content, \oursystem~first generates textual description of each image (Fig.~\ref{fig:1}a) so that the content can be handled by any LLM on downstream tasks, including query generation (Fig.~\ref{fig:1}b), evidence extraction (Fig.~\ref{fig:1}d), and response generation (Fig.~\ref{fig:1}d).
-Specifically, \oursystem~augments image captioning models developed to describe an image in natural language with recognizing celebrities and optical characters based on an LLM (Fig.~\ref{fig:1}a; Methods).
-Compared to existing image captioning models that capture global features of images, \oursystem~produces more informative descriptions with features crucial for making accurate verification and corrections\cite{stefanini2022show} (Methods).
+When the input is a piece of textual and visual content, \oursystem~generates textual description of each image (Fig.~\ref{fig:1}a) so that the content can be handled by any LLM on downstream tasks, such as response generation.
+Specifically, \oursystem~augments image captioning models with features that existing models often fail to capture\cite{stefanini2022show} but are crucial for accurate verification and correction (e.g., recognition of celebrities and optical characters; Fig.\ref{fig:1}a; Methods).
 For example, even a state-of-the-art image captioning model\cite{li2023blip} may describe the visual misinformation in Fig.~\ref{fig:1} as simply ``list of banned books in Florida.''
 The description overlooks the listed titles of books that are essential for the visual content's verification and correction (see more examples in Supp.
 Fig.~\ref{supp:figure:informative_image_captioning}).
 In addition, \oursystem~conducts multimodal search on the web and computes multimodal relevance to filter out irrelevant web pages (Fig.~\ref{fig:1}b; Methods).